Masterpiece worth $4.7 million visits the doctor

 Gentileschi's "Self Portrait as Saint Catherine of Alexandria" dates from between 1615 and 1617, and depicts the artist in the guise of Saint Catherine, a Christian saint martyred in the early 4th century.

-The painting was bought by the National Gallery for £3.6 million in 2018 and unveiled in December.
+The painting was bought by the National Gallery for £3.6 million ($4.7 million) in 2018 and unveiled in December.

 Gentileschi is considered one of the most accomplished artists among the followers of Caravaggio, the National Gallery said, and was the first woman to become a member of the Accademia delle Arti del Disegno in Florence.